ZishanManna/Practice_Problems/CPP/README.md

 # Inheritance and Classes in C++
-This project demonstrates the use of inheritance and classes in C++ by creating a series of classes (Person, Student, and Teacher) and performing operations on their objects.
-The project is divided into several problems, each building on the previous one.
+This problems demonstrates the use of inheritance and classes in C++ by creating a series of classes (Person, Student, and Teacher) and performing operations on their objects.

 ## Problem Descriptions